My path - walking through the fog at 60

 I woke up knowing: the old life no longer fit.

 So I slowed down.
 I started noticing what still felt true — and what had quietly stopped feeling like me.
+Most days it felt exactly like walking through thick fog — uncertain, sometimes scary, but undeniably alive.

-I finally stopped chasing what no longer felt like mine.
+I stopped chasing what no longer felt like mine.
 And I learned that clarity doesn’t come from forcing it.
 It shows itself only when you stop running.

-What actually changed:
+This actually changed:

 • I stopped feeling bad for moving slowly.